jmsdnns/microarmy/README.md

 ## Configure siege dynamically

-Typically you'd want to configure the siege config in your `local_settings.py`, but in case you want to configure it dynamically...
+Typically you'd want to configure the siege config in your `local_settings.py` like so...

+    siege_config = {
+        'connection': 'close',
+        'concurrency': 5,
+        'internet': 'true'
+    }

+If you wish to configure it dynamically...

     microarmy> config_siege
       Siege config detected in settings and will be automatically deployed with "setup"